J. R. MILWARD

 Based on the game by Core Design, this is my personal celebration of Lara Croft’s darkest, and most infamous, adventure.

-Immeasureable thanks are due to Kelvin Scolo from @universocroft for the Portuguese translation, and Lara Titova for the Russian translation.
+Immeasureable thanks are due to Kelvin Scolo from @universocroft for the Portuguese translation, and Lara Titova for the Russian translation (NB: these were made of the 3rd edition).
 If you are interested in translating the novel into another language not listed here, then please be my guest!

 Copyright © 2012 J. R. Milward